EDUCATION AND BACKGROUND

-Steve Bradt has been representing accident and injury victims across all of northern Minnesota since 1983.
+Steve Bradt has been representing injured workers across all of northern Minnesota since 1983.
 A native Iron Ranger, he grew up in Eveleth and attended UMD and the University of Minnesota Law School.
-Steve has successfully handled over 1,000 workers’ compensation, personal injury, wrongful death and social security disability claims over the past 28 years.
+Steve has successfully handled hundreds of workers’ compensation claims over the past 36 years.

 Steve understands the stress you are experiencing when you’ve been injured and an insurance company refuses to pay your lost wages, medical bills and other expenses.
 At any given time, he has represented your friends and neighbors in just about all of northern Minnesota’s communities, including: